 While it all boils down to the intended use of the datacenter, SDS is like a trusted pocket knife, that could come in handy on specific projects, and HCI, on the other hand, is like a swiss knife, that works excellently for most workloads, especially when everything is virtualized.
 Both HCI and SDS try to solve storage complexity and reduce costs by replacing traditional storage arrays and increase flexibility.
 It is advisable to select a solution that solves both your niche and generic IT requirements, and that may require running them both parallelly.
 You can also try using a hybrid model with cloud computing or storage integrated with your solution.
 Modern IT infrastructure tends to have a life of its own – building a comprehensive IT strategy will require

 considering all your current and future requirements and strategizing the best plan for maximum growth and competitive success.

 Need Help Setting up your Ideal IT Infrastructure?

-Our managed IT services can handle all your IT needs.
+Our managed IT services in Virginia can handle all your IT needs.
 Whether you need outsourced IT services, on-site IT support, network management, cloud services, or simple help desk level IT support vTech has you covered.